 Several tasting options are always offered, all by appointment, although note that as experiences evolve, these tastings may change.
 As of our last visit to the winery several flights were offered including an all red, a refreshing and rare for a Napa Valley winery, all whites selection or a mix of both red and white wines.
 The Reserve Tasting at The Villa is an opportunity to try more limited release wines along with sometimes older vintages and the Taste the Estate at The Villa is a premium private food and wine experience held at the Trefethen Villa with each course prepared by their winery chef.
 And during our latest visit on a Thursday, a #ThrowbackThursday wine was offered – a deep dive into one of their library selections and a rare chance to taste an older vintage.

-During normal times, Trefethen offers tours, typically one in the morning and one in the afternoon.
+Trefethen offers tours, typically one in the morning and one in the afternoon.
 Certain tour guides focus more on specific aspects (history, winemaking etc.) but are open to any interests and questions guests have about the winery.
-Advance reservations are necessary for these tours; call for availability.
+Advance reservations are necessary for these tours; call or check their website for availability.

 The inside of the winery is very elegantly decorated with several tasting areas located on the second level.
 During the holidays this is certainly one of the more “homey” tasting rooms in the Napa Valley.
 A wine library on one side gives wine enthusiasts the opportunity to taste rare and older wines.